robthompson16/support-for-early-career-teachers/content/teach-first/year-1-what-makes-classroom-practice-effective/spring-week-5-ect-theory.md

 ### Asking further questions to enable the pupil to complete or build upon their answer

-It can be difficult not to round-up pupils' answers as you want to keep the pace of the lesson and praise pupils for sharing their ideas.
+It can be difficult not to round-up pupils’ answers as you want to keep the pace of the lesson and praise pupils for sharing their ideas.
 However, if you don’t address partially correct answers and probe for more detail then you have lowered your expectations of pupils and don’t provide them with an opportunity to extend their leaning.

 The best way to avoid doing this is to ensure _you_ know what a good answer would be before asking the question.
 For example, it may be that the pupils need to give three specific pieces of information.
 Knowing this helps you identify _exactly_ what you want pupils to say.
 If/when they don’t provide you with a full answer, you can probe further.